Hypercubed/Epsilon-Prime/readme.md

 The base unit begins with full energy and a full stock of resources.
 Newly constructed units begin with zero energy.
 Energy is harvested at a rate indicated by [J/d] in the bot panel, this indicates that amount of energy harvested at the beginning of each turn (day).
 Each unit has an current and maximum energy storage indicated by a progress bar in the unit list.

 ### Movement
 Units can move in any of eight directions (see direction keys below).
 [J/km] indicates the amount of energy required for movement.
 The starting base requires 100 units of energy to move one space.
 Notice that the base has a maximum energy storage equal to its movement cost.
 It can move at most one space per turn and only when fully charged.
-The a new unit, however, can move up to 10 spaces when fully charged.
+The a new unit, however, can move up to 20 spaces when fully charged.
 A unit can be moved manually using the bot panel, hot keys, or as directed by command scripts.
-A unit can move and mine as many times as desired per turn until energy is depleted.
-Energy is not recovered until the next turn.
+When a unit is moved using the keyboard one turn is consumed.

 With a bot selected (indicated by a circle in the map and highlighting in the bot list) you can use the following hotkeys.